 I’ve often said over the years that I don’t like the “fancy flours” that gluten-free and grain-free baking require.
 I didn’t want to invest in expensive flours, often 3-4 for one recipe, and then find out I hated them.

 Now that we’re so far into the GF journey, I do find that I have a lot of “fancy flours” on hand, but I’m still pretty cheap about it.
-If I can grind something in my Nutrimill, I’m going to do it.
-(Here’s my Nutrimill review, by the way.)
+If I can grind something in my Mockmill or my Nutrimill, I’m going to do it.
+(Here’s my Nutrimill review and my Mockmill review, by the way.)

 Chickpea flour was a new frontier for me this winter, and although it definitely pushed the limits of “I can grind it,” I’m really happy to have the inexpensive option of grinding my own rather than purchasing.
 You CAN purchase chickpea flour (here is an option on Amazon) if you need to, although this recipe was only tested with home-ground flour, and I have no idea if there will be a difference in absorbency.
 Be ready to adjust the liquid quantity if using purchased flour.

-Now that I know that the Nutrimill can handle chickpeas – although just barely, since one got super-duper stuck in the opening and my husband had to almost break the $200+ machine to get it out, but we made it through alive and well – a whole new world of recipes is opened up to me!
+The Mockmill can handle chickpeas and Iknow that the Nutrimill can too – although just barely.
+One got super-duper stuck in the opening and my husband had to almost break the $200+ machine to get it out, but we made it through alive and well!
+The Mockmill is so much easier to take apart and fix if something gets jammed.
+With the ability to grind chickpeas into flour, a whole new world of recipes has opened up to me!
 Let me know in the comments if you have a favorite recipe with chickpea flour, m’kay?
 Thanks!

 Note: If you do have a grain mill of any kind, be sure to read the instruction booklet to see if it can handle large beans like this.
 The Nutrimill, a very powerful mill, takes some babysitting – I usually find that I have to change the settings from fine to coarse and poke the beans in to keep them moving, and it takes about 5 minutes to get a few cups through.
 Has anyone made chickpea flour with a high-powered blender?